rtrelease/Jetson-Symbolics-Neuromorphics/SoftwareLinks24.md

-2024 Compendium of compatible open source software links for the Jetson AGS Orin
+2024 Compendium of compatible open source software links and references for the Jetson AGS Orin

 OpenJDK -  sudo apt install default-jdk